EU Deforestation-free Products Regulation: the impact on businesses

 2. Risk Assessment

-Assessment of whether there is a risk the product does not comply with the rules laid down in the Regulation.
+Assessment of whether there is a risk that the product does not comply with the rules laid down in the Regulation.

 3. Risk mitigation